swcarpentry/good-enough-practices-in-scientific-computing/index.md

 2. The majority of our learners will actually adopt it after a workshop
     *   No point teaching something people aren't going to use

+Many rules are for the benefit of your future self, because your past self doesn't answer email.

 ## Data Management

+### Goals

+1. Data should be [findable, accessible, interoperable and reusable][fair-data] so that people (including your future self) can use it in ways you didn't anticipate, without pestering you with questions.
+2. Data should also be comprehensible (also called "human readable"), i.e., potential collaborators should easily be able to understand what the data contains.
+3. Data should be *machine readable*, i.e., programs should be able to load data correctly without extra programming effort.

+### Rules

 1. Raw data should be stored exactly as it arrived (e.g., raw JPEGs for photographs)
     *   But use common sense: